ess-dmsc/h5cpp/doc/source/users_guide/overview.rst

 | :cpp:any:`hdf5::file`      | everything releated to files                   |
 +----------------------------+------------------------------------------------+

-The top level namespace contains also some more esoteric classes like :cpp:class:`hdf5::ObjectId` or :cpp:class:`ObjectHandle` which we can savely ignore for now.
+The top level namespace also contains some more esoteric classes like :cpp:class:`hdf5::ObjectId` or :cpp:class:`ObjectHandle` which we can savely ignore for now.

-The most important classes in the top-level namspace might be :cpp:class:`hdf5::Dimensions` which is a type alias of the form
+The most important classes in the top-level namespace might be :cpp:class:`hdf5::Dimensions` which is a type alias of the form

 .. code-block:: cpp